-Employees must not use their positions for personal gain or advantage or give that appearance.
+Employees must not use their positions for personal gain or advantage or to give that appearance.
 Employees and their families must not ask for gifts or favors of any sort from vendors or residents.
 Employees may receive an occasional small gift from vendors or residents on special occasions, such as birthdays, not to exceed \$50.
 Any gift in excess of this amount should be discussed with management prior to acceptance.
 Among other things, gifts and favors include entertainment, travel, and the use of living quarters.
-Gifts that would benefit the entire resident population of a property, however, such as videotapes for a community room, are not prohibited.
+Gifts that would benefit the entire resident population of a property are not prohibited.
 For further information regarding gift value and acceptable types of gifts, refer to your division's standard operating procedures.